What is a Vibratome (Vibrating Microtome)?

 - Slice thickness range: Ensure your model supports your required range (e.g. 20-1000 µm).

-- Blade frequency and amplitude: Higher frequency vibration improves section quality, especially in soft tissues.
+- Blade frequency and amplitude: Higher frequency vibration improves section quality in older or more fibrous tissue; slower blade frequencies are recommended for softer tissues.
+Read this Blade Article.

 - Precision and repeatability: Look for micrometer accuracy and programmable settings if consistency is critical.